paveltimofeev/screens.io/tasklist.md

 - Sanitize body and params in Auth proxy & Backend
 - [Feature] Frontend: Angular MultiLanguage support (i18n, l8n)
 - [Feature] API+APIKEY for running-with-parameters by posted config from body (Usecase: developer stores backstopjs-tests near the component, and post them to API to test against his host/params)
-- [Feature] API+APIKEY for comparing any posted screenshot against stored in DB (Usecase: dev team has environment for taking screenshots and uses API to validate them against approved, team also uses WenUI to approve cases, to monitor stability, and team uses notifications at Slack/Telegram)
+- [Feature] API+APIKEY for comparing any posted screenshot against stored in DB (Usecase: dev team has environment for taking screenshots and uses API to validate them against approved, team also uses WebUI to approve cases, to monitor stability, and team uses notifications at Slack/Telegram)
 - [Feature] Unapprove: Review and turn back any previously approved results.
 - [Feature] Locate tiny changes, and mark them more noticeably.
 Add "Scroll to next diff" button.
 - Think out understanding of costs (weight of s3/lambdas/queues/vm in total cost of user) to work out correct pricing strategy